reductist/nerd-roller/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.
+I typically either run `HOST=0.0.0.0 PORT=2323 npm run dev` or specify the same within package.json; `sirv public -H 0.0.0.0 -p 2323`.

 ## Building and running in production mode